juliabresolin/nlw-ecoleta/readme.md

 ## <img src=".docs/label.svg" width="24px"> About

-Ecoleta is a marketplace that helps people find waste collection points efficiently.
+Ecoleta is an open-source project of a marketplace that helps people find waste collection points efficiently.

 It was developed during Next Level Week at <b><a href="https://github.com/Rocketseat">@rocketseat</a></b>, a week of total immersion in programming using the stack: NodeJS, React and React Native!